agvxov/csope/README.md

 # Csope
 Fork of Cscope, with various improvements, because cscope is good and shall not be forgotten.
-While the originals mainentence seems abandoned and as far as I can tell you need a PhD in autoconf to compile the latest version, Csope is alive and well.
+While the original's mainentence seems abandoned and as far as I can tell you need a PhD in autoconf to compile the latest version, Csope is alive and well.

 # Usacases